jrbarclay37/LaughGen-AI/README.md

 - **Impute missing image descriptions** with few-shot learning

 ## Supervised Fine-Tuning with PEFT
-Use QLoRA to fine-tune Llama2 13B on the curated Reddit dataset.
+Use QLoRA to fine-tune Llama 2 13B on the curated Reddit dataset.

 ## Deployment